amirrahemi01/emoji-app/README.md

 check emoji exist in cdn server +

-loader
+loader + - add for card with props and hooks

-onError image .then remove src
+onError image .then remove src +

 responsive